 With respect to what people are reading into this case - the SC gave no particular reason for hope.
 Any ruling about share classes or share costs was decided in the trial court, affirmed in the circuit court, and not appealed to the SC.
 There's no open issue here on which to be hoping for anything better than was already decided.

-• @msf Thanks a bunch.
+@msf Thanks a bunch.
 Got it!
 As someone who once managed a branch office of a not-for-profit law firm for several years, another example that one should always go first to the opinion before proceeding elsewhere, to avoid confusion and the risk of being misled.
+And so the stake in the heart of Hope will remain, until something else comes along to pull it out. [perhaps "cognitive bias" at play here with my first impression; I so very much loathe 12b-l fees]

-And so the stake in the heart of Hope will remain, until something else comes along to pull it out.:) [perhaps "cognitive bias" at play here with my first impression; I so very much loathe 12b-l fees]
+And so the stake in the heart of Hope will remain, until something else comes along to pull it out. [perhaps "cognitive bias" at play here with my first impression; I so very much loathe 12b-l fees]